 TAFE SA courses that may be relevant for: Animal Technician

 Not quite the career you are looking for?
 Please try the related course profiles below:

-TAFE SA offers courses relevant to this occupation including the Certificate III and Diploma in Animal Technology.
+TAFE SA offers courses relevant to this occupation including the Diploma of Animal Technology, Diploma of Veterinary Nursing (Emergency and Critical Care) and Diploma of Veterinary Nursing (General Practice).
+Pathways include Certificate II in Animal Studies and Certificate III in Animal Technology.

 Animal technicians are employed by universities, hospitals, government research institutions, zoos, private companies and veterinary practices.

 Check and record, on a daily basis, the health status and behaviour of animals in their care;

 Prepare food and water and provide care for laboratory, field or zoo animals;

 Maintain zoo exhibits, holding or breeding areas and equipment;

 Assist in research using animals, recording the results under supervision and according to relevant codes of practice, and the organisation's animal ethics committee rules;